- Off road parking

 - Broadband / WiFi

-This is one of a trio of exceptionally well-converted stone farm buildings, situated adjacent to the owner’s home in the quaint village of Horsley, near Heddon-on-the-Wall, just a short drive from Newcastle upon Tyne.
+This is one of a trio of exceptionally well-converted stone farm buildings, situated on a working farm adjacent to the owner’s home in the quaint village of Horsley, near Heddon-on-the-Wall, just a short drive from Newcastle upon Tyne.
 Fully refurbished and providing spacious accommodation, this Horsley cottage is ideal for families, friends and walkers seeking a stylish base from which to explore the beautiful Northumberland area and Hadrian's Wall.
 The partial upside down design ensures open views across the surrounding countryside from the spacious first floor sitting room.
 The en-suite bathroom in this Horsley cottage has a Jacuzzi bath to soothe tired limbs after an active day, while the ground floor bedrooms share Jack-and-Jill access to the shower room.
 Outside this Horsley cottage is a small courtyard with lawned area, where you can sit and plan the day or just enjoy a refreshing drink.
 The village of Horsley has two popular pubs and a lovely cafe, and is close to the tourist villages of Heddon-on-the-Wall and Wylam, which boast pubs, shops and a Post Office.
 There is also a first-class golf course nearby.
 Horsley is within driving distance of the city of Newcastle upon Tyne, the Metrocentre at Gateshead and the town of Hexham.
 With part of the Hadrian's Wall walking path to be found just outside the property, and with easy access to all the attractions of the north east, this Horsley cottage is the ideal base to explore this beautiful and dramatic region.
 Note: This cottage can be booked with Refs.
 29737 and 904885, together they sleep 11.